News / Analysis

 Finance Update – WHO OK’s COVID ProbeMay 20, 2020

-Against all odds and with 99% of all major Chinese industrial firms back online, the People’s Bank overnight held interest rates steady at 3.85%.
+Against all odds and with 99% of all major Chinese industrial firms back online, the People’s Bank overnight held The cost of accessing money not owned. rates steady at 3.85%.

 Expectations were for additional government measures to help relieve the impact of the Corona Virus.